dguillamot/course-dbt/Project2/README.md

-## 2 - mart_product__fct_cart_additions
+## 3 - mart_product__fct_cart_additions

 This model exists to explore cart addition event data.
-We anticipate using it to answer questions suchs as:
+We anticipate using it to answer questions such as:

 * (segmentation) Which products get added into carts the most